Average Causal Effect Estimation in DAGs with Hidden Variables: Beyond Back-Door and Front-Door Criteria

 Building on the discussion of the front-door model, \cite{bhattacharya2022semiparametric} proposed one-step corrected estimators applicable to the broad class of graphical models defined by the treatment primal fixability criterion.
 Their approach, which relies on direct conditional density estimation, is consistent with our methods discussed in Section~\ref{subsec:inference_densities}.
 Corollary~\ref{cor:robust_density} indicates that the one-step estimator is consistent if either conditional densities associated with variables in $\M$ (along with the outcome regression $\mu$ if $Y \in \M$) or those in $\bbL$ (along with $\pi$ and the outcome regression $\mu$ if $Y \in \bbL$) are consistently estimated, which aligns with the results in \cite{bhattacharya2022semiparametric}.
 The TMLE counterpart, newly introduced in this paper, enjoys the same double robustness property based on Corollary~\ref{cor:robust_density}.
 Moreover, this work extends the findings of \cite{bhattacharya2022semiparametric} by establishing the robustness of one-step estimators and TMLEs when constructed using sequential regressions in combination with Bayes' rule and density ratio estimation.
-See the examples provided at the end of each subsection.